jordancheah/tidydataproject/README.md

 For more implementation details, please refer to the comments in source file run_analysis.R

-##Column Names for the final output file
+##Column Names for the final output file DT4.txt
 In the final output file, which is ordered by Subject and Activity,
 * ActCode is the activity code (1-6)
 * ActName is the description for the activity.
 * Subject is the identifier number of the subject
 * All other columns i.e. the means of variables bear the same name as the original variable.

+##Tidy Data for Output File DT4.txt
+The final output file fulfills the tidy data set requirements:
+* Each variable forms a column (Subject, ActCode etc)
+* Each observation forms a row, with primary key = Subject,ActCode
+* Each data set contains information on only one observational unit